dicksiano/Data-Structures-and-Algorithms/Algorithms/DP/Egg Dropping/README.md

 Imagine that you live in a *k floor* building in the great city of Teresina and you have *n eggs*.
 Your magic building have a special property: if you throw an egg from *floor i* or lower it won’t be broken and you can throw it again, and if you throw it from floor i + 1 or higher, it will definitely be broken.

-a.  **Higher than i**: destroyed
+a)  **Higher than i**: destroyed.
-b. **Lower than i**: safe
+b) **Lower than i**: safe.

 **The problem is discover the optimal *floor i* using the minimum number of trials.**

 To solve this problem, let's build a **matrix dp[n][k]**.

 The base case is when you have only 1 egg.
 In that case, you will need to try from the first floor, then from the second one, and so on.
 In the worst case, you'll do n trials (when the *i* is equals to *n*).
-So, the matrix will be:

 k | 1 | 2 |3 | 4 | 5
 :---------: | :------: | :-------: | :-------: | :-------: | :-------: